England’s capital is not only home to fine food, world-class art and ancient history—it’s also a super fun place for children.

 Tube stop: Covent Garden

 Meat Liquor is a grungy street food outfit specializing in “dirty” fries, burgers, meat- or plant-based hot dogs that has spread to various outposts in London.
 With a well-priced kids menu, the coolest thing about this place is the crazy, punky decor.
 We recommend the King’s Cross branch where the kitchen and bar are housed in a graffiti-covered old train carriage.
 They also have an amazing booze menu for parents should the mood take you… and it will.

-Tube stop: London-wide, but go for King’s Cross St. PancrasNo need to say goodbye—add your email address in the form below to stay up-to-date on all things Devour Tours.
-ADD_THIS_TEXT
+Tube stop: London-wide, but go for King’s Cross St. PancrasWant our insider’s guide to eating in London?
+Just add your email address in the form below!

 Shabby is an experienced tour leader, London guide and punk rock musician.
 She has a great passion for all foods of the world, particularly if they involve offal!
 As Devour London’s Operations Manager and first guide, she’s on a mission to smash the reputation that the cuisine of London is bland and uninteresting, one glass of award-winning sparkling wine and spoonful of spicy curry at a time.